moccalotto/moccalotto.github.com/docs/hayttp.md

 Hayttp uses the internal PHP http [stream wrapper](http://php.net/manual/wrappers.http.php).

 We also provide support for curl.
-The only real difference from the user's point of view is the execution meta data available.
+The only real difference from the user's point of view is the execution metadata available.
 Curl has a lot of timing information that can be used for benchmarking.

 To access that metadata, use the `response()` method on the response.